ThiagoGaitkoski/ThiagoGaitkoski/README.md

 ## I'm Thiago Gaitkoski!

-:computer: Studying to be a back end developer!
+:computer: Studying to be a Full-Stack developer!

 :house_with_garden: I’m from Brazil.